 Stem and coarsely chop parsley.

-Combine vegetable base with 4 cups water in a small pot and place over medium-high heat.
+Combine mirepoix base with 4 cups water in a small pot and place over medium-high heat.
 When it begins to steam (but before it simmers), reduce heat to low.

 Cook the Brussels Sprouts and Pecans

-Add pecans and place pan in oven.
-Roast in hot oven until Brussels are tender and pecans toasted, 5-7 minutes.
+Stir in pecans and a pinch of salt and place pan in hot oven.
+Roast until Brussels are tender and pecans toasted, 5-7 minutes.

 Carefully, remove to a plate, tent with foil, and set aside.